Chapter 22: Deena

 He is in a courthouse and the body is not his.

 The hands are smaller.
-The fingers longer, the nails short and clean, and they are holding a manila folder against a hip that is wider than his, a hip that knows how to carry weight at this angle, and the hallway smells of floor wax and old radiator dust and the particular despair of institutions that process human damage on a schedule.
+The fingers longer, the nails short and clean.
+They hold a manila folder against a hip that is wider than his — a hip that knows how to carry weight at this angle.
+The hallway smells of floor wax and old radiator dust and the particular stillness of institutions that process human damage on a schedule.

 The folder has a name on the tab.
 Deena Watts.
-And beneath the name, in handwriting he has never seen but recognizes — fast, angular, the penmanship of someone who learned long ago that writing things down quickly matters more than writing them neatly — a number.
+Beneath the name, in fast angular handwriting — the penmanship of someone who learned long ago that speed matters more than neatness — a number.
 Fourteen.

 Fourteen cases this week.

 The courtroom doors are ahead.
 Heavy oak, brass hardware, scuffed at boot height from decades of reluctant feet.
-He pushes through them with her shoulder and the weight of the door is exactly the weight his body remembers from loading docks and job sites, but the shoulder driving it forward is narrower, the muscles mapped differently, and the effort registers not as force but as habit.
+He pushes through with her shoulder and the weight of the door registers not as force but as habit.
 She has opened this door a thousand times.
 The body does it without asking.

-Judge Arndt is already on the bench.
-Sixties, thin, wire-framed glasses, the face of a man who has processed enough suffering to have developed a particular compression around the mouth that he probably thinks is judiciousness and is actually fatigue.
-Hank reads the face the way he reads a foundation wall — where the cracks are, which ones are structural, which ones are cosmetic.
-This one is structural.
+Judge Arndt is on the bench.
+Sixties.
+Thin.
+Wire-framed glasses.
+A compression around the mouth that he probably thinks is judiciousness and is actually fatigue — Hank reads it the way he reads a foundation wall.
+The cracks are structural.
 This man is tired in a way that will affect the outcome.

-And Maren — the woman whose body he is wearing, the woman whose nervous system is firing its signals through his borrowed consciousness — sees it too.
-She sees it and the calculation begins before the courtroom door has finished closing behind her.
+Maren sees it too.
+The calculation begins before the courtroom door has finished closing behind her.

 Three losses this week.
-Monday, Wednesday, Thursday.
-The Benitez motion denied on procedural grounds.
-The Franklin protective order dismissed because the petitioner recanted in the hallway.
-The juvenile placement appeal that died in committee.
-Three in a row, and the losses have a cumulative weight that presses against the inside of her chest the way standing water presses against a retaining wall — not dramatic, not urgent, just constant, and every additional loss adds volume.
+Benitez denied on procedural grounds.
+Franklin protective order dismissed — petitioner recanted in the hallway.
+Juvenile placement appeal dead in committee.
+Three in a row, and the weight of them presses against her diaphragm — not dramatic, not urgent.
+Constant.
+The specific gravity of cases lost, settling lower in the chest with each one.

-Two winnable cases next week.
-The Morrison hearing has a strong evidentiary record.
-The Santiago petition has a sympathetic judge.
-If she conserves — if she distributes the weight correctly — she can win those two.
-She can stop the slide.
+Two winnable next week.
+Morrison has a strong evidentiary record.
+Santiago has a sympathetic judge.
+If she conserves.
+If she distributes the weight correctly.

-Deena is sitting in the gallery.
+Deena is in the gallery.
 Third row, right side.
-Her face is wrong.
-The left orbital socket is swollen purple-black, the cheekbone pushed laterally in a way that suggests a fracture, and the eye on that side is open only a slit, weeping fluid that is not tears.
+The left orbital socket is swollen purple-black, the cheekbone pushed laterally in a way that means fracture.
+The eye on that side is open a slit, weeping fluid that is not tears.
 Her hands are folded in her lap.
-She is wearing a sweater that is too heavy for the courtroom, the kind of sweater a woman puts on when she needs fabric between her skin and the world.
+She is wearing a heavy sweater — the kind of sweater a woman puts on when she needs fabric between her skin and the world.

 She could fight.
-She could cite the Benitez precedent, challenge the evidentiary threshold, force a recess and build an argument that might shift the calculus by ten percent.
+She could cite the Thornton ruling, challenge the evidentiary threshold, force a recess.
 She has done it before.
 She has stood in this room and fought when the odds were worse than this.

 She doesn’t.